Valisure Certificate of Analysis (CoA)

-We greatly value transparency and believe you should know more about your meds than just that they came from an orange bottle and have a number printed on them.
+We greatly value transparency and believe you should know more about the contents of your meds.

 You may also request your own medication analysis and test from our laboratory.
 Analysis Request Details

 Valisure determines the dose of active ingredient in samples from every batch of medication using comparison to pure reference standards.Find out more here